 Immediately after the procedure, redness and swelling occur and these ‘side effects’ exist during the next couple of days.
 The next day, brownish crusts are formed on the skin surface, with the possibility of leaking a yellowish liquid, the so-called exudation.

 This period does not allow the use of cosmetic products.
-Skin cleaning can be done by using pure water and topical creams that are prescribed by your dermatologist.
+Skin cleaning can be done by using pure water and topical creams that are prescribed by your beautician.
 Their purpose is maximizing the hydration of the skin, which promotes a faster recovery.

 What care should be taken after such a procedure?